Act I · The Grove

 I stare at her, weighing the choice.
 This will make it easier to move within the cult but could cause issues if I need to work with the opposition.
 Who would be easier, or safer, to bargain with?

-Removing my bracer and handwrap, I kneel, holding out my hand.
+Removing my hand wrap, I kneel, holding out my hand.
 She quickly presses the iron into my calloused palm.
-The searing pain of the cauterization surges through me in waves of erotic pleasure.
-The scent of my own burning flesh is intoxicating.
-The smoke laps at my nostrils like a frightened specter trying to crawl back inside me.
+The searing pain of the cauterization rips through me.
+The smoke from my own burning flesh laps at my nostrils like a frightened specter trying to crawl back inside me.

 She smiles with approval.
 "Now that that's done, let's speak in private.
 This way to my quarters.
 We don't want these scabs listening in on True Soul business."